Youth Bicycle Ambassador Program

 Summer employment and leadership training for young people

-Bike Easy is excited to empower young people to be confident bicyclists, teachers, and leaders.
+Bike Easy is committed to investing in young people to be confident bicyclists, teachers, and leaders.
 Read more about Tyler, Chasity, and Damu’s work with Bike Easy.
-This program is made possible with generous funding from the Wisner Foundation and our strong partnerships with the Youth Empowerment Project’s Work & Learn Bike Shop, The Net Charter School & New Orleans Public Library.
+This program is made possible with generous funding from our supporters and our strong partnerships with the Youth Empowerment Project’s Work & Learn Bike Shop, The Net Charter School & New Orleans Public Library.

 Want to learn more about how to participate in or support this program?
-Email Virginia
+Email us!